Principal Investigator

 gkommini@usf.edu

-I am a senior majoring in Biomedical Sciences with a minor in Public Health.
+I have a bachelor's in Biomedical Sciences with a minor in Public Health.
 I was born in America, but I’ve spent half my life in India and came back to America to pursue my dream of becoming a doctor.
 I enjoy maintaining an active lifestyle through weightlifting, and occasionally like to cook and indulge in cuisine from different cultures.
 In Dr. Bhat’s Lab, I am currently studying the ALS/FTD and Tau in Drosophila.
 I have a keen interest in neuroscience and aspire to contribute to the field through engaging in research that deepens our understanding.

 vidhijigarkumar@usf.edu